-- 1. For all steel which is predominantly stressed when not at rest, certificate should include the following additional information: - 15 element analysis (chemical composition) - concentration of C, Mn, Si, S, P, Al, N, Cu, Cr, Nb, V, Ti, Mo, Ni, B delivery condition AR not permitted - derivery condition AR not permitted - Marking of the authorised approval inspector - 2.
+- 1. For all steel which is predominantly stressed when not at rest, certificate should include the following additional information: - 15 element analysis (chemical composition) - concentration of C, Mn, Si, S, P, Al, N, Cu, Cr, Nb, V, Ti, Mo, Ni, B - delivery condition AR not permitted - Marking of the authorised approval inspector - 2.
 Hard stamping is not permitted for components subjected to dynamic load.

-7.6.2 THROUGH THICKNESS PROPERTIES
+7.5.2 THROUGH THICKNESS PROPERTIES